 - Parents may disagree on how the money should be spent, but many things are involved in raising a child.
 The parent receiving the money has no obligation to discuss expenditures with the other parent.

-At the Law Offices of Travis R. Walker, P. A., we understand that parents going through a divorce are most concerned about their children.
+At the Law Offices of Travis R. Walker, P. A., our family law attorneys that parents going through a divorce are most concerned about their children.
 We can help guide you through the process of completing and filing the necessary paperwork for your child support case.
 If you have questions or need help with child support, contact us through our website or call 772-708-0952 today.